 Neighborhood Block Party

-Hosting a party with your neighbors is great way to connect with your neighbors and build a united neighborhood.
-You can celebrate National Night Out on the first Tuesday in August to promote neighborhood unity against crime.
-If you would like to request Thornton police or firefighters visit your event, contact Officer Matt Barnes at 720-977-5024.
-You can celebrate National Good Neighbor Day on September 28 to thank your neighbors for being a part of the neighborhood.
+Hosting a party with your neighbors is great way to connect with your neighbors and build a united neighborhood!
+Celebrate National Night Out on the first Tuesday in August or National Good Neighbor Day on September 28.

-If you would like to close a street or have alcohol on the street and sidewalk at your neighborhood block party, you will need to apply for permits from the City.
+If you would like to close a street or have alcohol on the street or sidewalk at your neighborhood block party, you will need to apply for permits from the City.

 Step 1: Closing a residential street within a subdivision requires a traffic control permit.
 Arterial and collector streets are not permitted to be closed for block parties.
 There is no cost for this permit.
 Permits must be submitted at least five days prior to the event and all affected residents must be notified.
 A link to the permit is on the right hand side of this page.
 Traffic control permits can be submitted online.

 Step 2: An alcohol permit is required if you choose to have alcohol at a party that will take place on city sidewalks, streets or at parks.
 Only 3.2% alcohol may be consumed.
 Bring or submit your approved traffic control permit to the Neighborhood Services division along with your alcohol permit application.
 The alcohol permit takes 30 days to process and requires a refundable deposit of $50.
 If you would like to apply, please read the